jaydenwindle/mitie-gui/README.md

-# MITIE Custom NER Trainer
+# Nina and Lumberg

-A simple
+Nina - A simple UI for generating MITIE model training code

+Lumbergh - A custom MITIE model for parsing skills information out of a job description